learn-co-curriculum/the-web-is-made-of-strings/README.md

 uses the specification of the _meaning_ of those elements to structure what it displays on-screen.

-A byproduct of the web being built as a collection of HTML text (strings) is that we can right-click anywhere on a webpage, select "View Page Source" and you'll see the HTML that makes up that website.
-That is true for any website; there are no exceptions.
+A byproduct of a web page being a drawing of an HTML document is that we can see the drawing (or, "rendered page") **or**, if we're curious, we can see the HTML document that the browser used to build the rendered page.
+Right-click anywhere on a webpage, select "View Page Source" and you'll see the HTML document that the browser used to "render" the website.

 Let's peek behind the scenes of two of our favorites websites to see how they are built.
 Wikipedia and Google.